encukou/snake-workshop/lessons/begginers/cmdline/index.md

 helena
 ---
 > whoami
-pocitac\Helena
+computer\Helena
 {% endcall %}

 >[note]
 >The character `$` or `>` in the example is only there to make it clear that you are entering a command into the command line.
-The computer will display it, usually with something before it, so
+>The computer will display it, usually with something before it, so
->don't type it {{gnd('alone')}}!
+>don't type it in!
 Just enter `whoami` and press <kbd>Enter</kbd>.
 >
 >Similarly, the computer will display the login name on its own.

 ## Current directory

 The command line always works in some *directory*, also known as a *folder*.
 "Directory" and "folder" are synonyms, you can use either of them.

 The command that is called `pwd` or `cd` (from *print working directory* or *current directory*) will tell you in which directory you currently are in the system.